SciML/Optimization.jl/docs/src/index.md

-encompassing almost all classes of optimization algorithms such as global, mixed-integer, non-convex, second-order local, constrained, etc. It allows you to choose an Automatic Differentiation (AD) backend by simply passing an argument to indicate the package to use and autmatically generates the efficient derivatives of the objective and constraints while giving you the flexibility to switch between different AD engines as per your problem.
+encompassing almost all classes of optimization algorithms such as global, mixed-integer, non-convex, second-order local, constrained, etc. It allows you to choose an Automatic Differentiation (AD) backend by simply passing an argument to indicate the package to use and automatically generates the efficient derivatives of the objective and constraints while giving you the flexibility to switch between different AD engines as per your problem.
 Additionally, Optimization.jl takes care of passing problem specific information to solvers that can leverage it